 Time-Commitment

-The time commitment can be significant.
-In addition to one Council and one Committee of the Whole meeting per month, there are often additional public meeting and Special Council meetings scheduled throughout the year.
 Additionally, all members of Council are appointed to Committees of Council, which often meet monthly.
-Council members are also expected to attend special events held by the Township and other municipal stakeholders.
+Council members are also expected to attend special events held by the Municipality and other community groups.
 There may be a considerable time spent talking with and responding to the residents.
-The amount of time required to prepare for a Council or committee meeting can be several hours per week due to the number of lengthy reports to be read in advance.
-Council also appoints members to external organizations.
-If appointed to an external organization, meeting dates, times and locations will vary.
+The amount of time required to prepare for a Council or committee meetings can be several hours per week.
 The Mayor also sits on Bruce County Council.

 Meetings